Lemonzwastaken/Lemonzwastaken/README.md

 ---

 # Favourite Projects:
-- **MyPass** — My first ever better project I worked on, spent over 7 hours on it.
+- **MyPass**: My first ever better project I worked on, spent over 7 hours on it.
 Didn't like a single second but I was proud of what I made :)
-- **BadBot** - My first ever working game I ever made, this I enjoyed more than mypass, the game is a mess tho ngl :p
+- **BadBot**: My first ever working game I ever made, this I enjoyed more than mypass, the game is a mess tho ngl :p
-- **NeedMoreFuel** - A better game I worked on which was somewhat of own passion project.
+- **NeedMoreFuel**: A better game I worked on which was somewhat of own passion project.